Information for patients with laryngospasm

 - I personally have had it happen while camping, when a tiny bug flew down my throat

 - Feels like you are going to die or never breathe again

 - Typically lasts less than 30 or 60 seconds

 - Rather easy breathing out, still able to cough

 - Faster “breathing in” makes it worse

 This syndrome results from a spasm in the adductor muscles - the muscles closing or bringing the vocal folds together.
 From a technical standpoint, my observation is that the lateral cricoarytenoid is the main muscle activated, but possibly the thyroarytenoid as well.
 As soon as your voice box or the area of the windpipe below the voicebox detect the entry of water or other substance, the vocal folds spasm shut.
-Evolutionarily speaking, this works very well to keep water out of the lungs - if you start to drown or a bug flies down your throat while you were starting to inhale, or you inhale that glass of water, then the vocal cords very immediately and very effectively close.
+Evolutionarily speaking, this works very well to keep water out of the lungs - if you start to drown or that errant bug flies down your throat while you were starting to inhale, or you inhale that glass of water, then the vocal cords very immediately and very effectively, close.

 That closure is a benefit to protect the airway, but it makes “breathing in” very difficult.
 It can happen even when only the sensation is present of something other than air entering the windpipe.

 I believe laryngospasm is a normal response to prevent drowning or keeping fluid out of the lungs.
 If you truly were drowning, this is a great functional reflux.
 That clamping shut of the vocal cords may save your lungs from a bath and long enough for you to get back to the surface.
 At other times though, it can be quite a nuisance.